 - a.
-The District shall establish a fringe benefit pool for all certified employees.

-- b.
-The District shall provide, at no cost to the employee, the following:
+The District shall establish a fringe benefit pool for all certified employees. - b.
+The District shall provide, at minimal cost to the employee, the following:

 - i.
-Employee hospital, surgical, and major medical insurance under the Blue Shield PPO Plan or an HSA (with a monthly contribution determined by the difference in costs between the PPO and the HSA) for employee health coverage for all eligible employees.

-- ii.
-A \$40,000 group life policy.

-- iii.
-Employee vision insurance.

-- iv.
-Employee dental insurance through Delta Dental or Willamette.

-- v.
-Employee Assistance Program

-- c.
-Each employee shall allocate the sum contributed to his/her credit among the various fringe benefits offered.
-The optional benefits offered shall be:

-- i.
-Member plus one health

-- ii.
-Member plus one dental

-- iii.
-Member plus one vision

-- iv.
-Family health

-- v.
-Family dental

-- vi.
-Family vision

-- vii.
-Individual term life (Section 79)

-- viii.
-Dependent care

-- ix.
-Extraordinary health care

-- d.
-The district agrees to allow reductions for KEA dues at any time during the year.

-- e.
-Coverage of the fringe benefits shall begin on the effective date of this contract and be continuous twelve (12) month coverage.

-- f.
-Carriers and plans shall be mutually determined by the District and the Association.
+Employee hospital, surgical, and major medical insurance under the Blue Cross PPO Plan or an HSA (with a monthly contribution determined by the difference in costs between the PPO and the HSA) for employee health coverage for all eligible employees. - ii.
+A \$40,000 group life policy. - iii.
+Employee vision insurance. - iv.
+Employee dental insurance through Delta Dental or Willamette. - v.
+Employee Assistance Program - vi.
+Telehealth for entire household through Ally Health - c.
+Each full-time employee shall be offered various fringe benefits at an additional cost to the employee.
+The optional benefits offered shall be: - i.
+Member plus one health - ii.
+Member plus one dental - iii.
+Member plus one vision - iv.
+Family health - v.
+Family dental - vi.
+Family vision - vii.
+Individual term life (Section 79) - viii.
+Dependent care - ix.
+Extraordinary health care - d.
+The district agrees to allow reductions for KEA dues at any time during the year. - e.
+Coverage of the fringe benefits shall begin on the effective date of this contract and be continuous twelve (12) month coverage. - f.
+Carriers and plans shall be mutually determined by the District and the Association. - g.

-- g.
 All insurance coverage under this article shall remain in full force during the life of this agreement and until a successor agreement has been ratified.
-When necessary, premiums on behalf of the employee shall be made

-retroactively or prospectively to assure uninterrupted participation and coverage.

-- h.
-The Board and the Association will enter into a flexible spending account plan.
+When necessary, premiums on behalf of the employee shall be made retroactively or prospectively to assure uninterrupted participation and coverage. - h.
+The Board and the Association will enter into a flexible spending account plan..
 The participating employee agrees to pay the monthly costs incurred. - i.
-The Board and the Association will enter into a HSA spending account plan.
-The participating employee agrees to pay the monthly costs incurred.
+The Board and the Association will enter into a HSA spending account plan..
+The participating employee agrees to pay the monthly costs incurred. - j.
+Every staff member who completes credits in a program that leads to a graduate degree (M.A., M.S., M.B.A., J.D, Ed Specialist, Ed D., PhD) is eligible for tuition reimbursement.
+This is for any credits completed after Sept 1, of this contract year.
+Staff members will pay for the credits initially.
+Reimbursement will occur in Oct, Jan, March and June of each year.
+Graduate credits are reimbursed at a rate of \$150 per credit for up to 6 credits per year.
+To receive this reimbursement the staff member must fill out the Tuition Reimbursement form and include the required documents.
+These documents must be received by the Human Resources Department. - k.
+Certified staff who complete continuing education credits through the Idaho Education Association or Kuna School District, and pay for college credit for the course (up to 2 credits per staff) are eligible to receive reimbursement.
+This is for any credits completed after Sept 1, of this contract year.
+To receive this reimbursement the staff member must fill out the Credit Reimbursement form and include the required documents.
+These documents must be received by the Human Resources Department.